Staff

 Sara Tandoi, Membership Coordinator

 Sara Tandoi currently serves as the Membership Coordinator at NYWIFT.
-She handles day-to-day membership tasks, such as preparing membership applications, keeping up-to-date with membership renewals and event registration, and providing administrative support to the Community Engagement Director.
-She also assists members with questions and concerns regarding their membership benefits, events, and resources.
-Outside of NYWIFT Sara is a Filmmaker, Production Assistant, and aspiring TV Writer.
-She has an extensive background in production, having worked on shows like Manifest (NBC), Gotham (Fox), and Dietland (AMC).
+She handles day-to-day membership duties, such as processing and reviewing membership applications, membership renewals and event registration, and providing admin support to the Senior Director, Community & Public Relations.
+She assists members with questions and concerns regarding their membership benefits, events, and resources.
+Outside of NYWIFT Sara is a filmmaker, writer, and production staff.
+Prior to joining NYWIFT she interned for The Chris Gethard Show, The Onion, and Nine Stories Productions.
+She has an extensive background in production, having worked on many studio and indie projects, including Manifest (NBC), Gotham (Fox), and Dietland (AMC).
 Sara graduated from Brooklyn College with a B.A. in Film Production.
-She previously interned for The Chris Gethard Show, The Onion, and Nine Stories Productions.

 Questions about membership or looking to renew?
 Email membership@nywift.org